CommandFest Adelaide 2026: Australia Lands Two Major Commander Events

 Can I just play Commander casually or do I need to enter events?

 Both.
-CommandFest has organised ticketed events with prizes, but also large free-play areas where you can sit down and jam casual games all weekend.
-You don't need to enter any tournaments to have a great time.
+CommandFest has organised ticketed events with prizes, but also the CommandZone β a large free-play area where you can sit down and jam casual games all weekend.
+You'll need a badge (Weekend, Day, or VIP) to access the CommandZone, but you can enter paid side events without a badge if you just want to play in specific tournaments.

 Will there be formats other than Commander?